 Years later he would look back at his role in dropping what was then called “jellied gasoline” (napalm) on the French seaside town of Royan, just weeks before the end of the war.
-He wrote about this in his book The Bomb and in great detail in his book The Politics of History.
+He wrote about this in his book The Bomb and in great detail in The Politics of History.
 His involvement in what he felt was an unnecessary and terrible act informed his lifelong antiwar views.

 Zinn and Roz married in 1944.
 While Zinn worked various jobs after the war, they lived on meager income in a rat-infested basement apartment in Brooklyn.
 Their daughter Myla was born in 1947 and Jeff in 1949.
 They moved to new public housing in 1949 and Zinn went to college on the G.I.
 Bill.

 Teaching at Spelman College and the Civil Rights Movement